microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-localvideo.md

 - In the **Inspector** window, press the **Add Component** button at the bottom of the window, and select **MixedReality-WebRTC** > **VideoRenderer**

-This time however Unity will not create the component, and instead display a somewhat complex error message:
+This time, however, Unity will not create the component.
+It will instead display a somewhat complex error message:

 ![Unity displays an error message when trying to create a MediaPlayer component](helloworld-unity-9.png)